The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

-In \Cref{tab:problematic:ads}, we present the prevalence of these misrepresentations in \ads files from \control and \misinfo{ranked} domains.
-We find a statistically significant difference in the number of errors present in \ads files from \control and \misinfo{ranked} domains ($\chi^2$-test; $p < .05$).
-We find that, even when controlling for the rank of a website, misinformation domains are more likely to contain higher rates of \ads errors that result in failed supply chain validation. \Cref{tab:problematic:sellers} compares the fraction of misrepresented/erroneous entries from \sellers of AdXs that serve \misinfo{full} (344 AdXs) domains with the \sellers from AdXs that do not serve any of our \misinfo{full} domains (483 AdXs).
-Once again, we see that the AdXs that engage with misinformation domains are significantly more likely to have errors in their \sellers that result in the inability to perform supply chain validation.
-Taken all together, these results highlight the broad unreliability of the \ads and \sellers standards and their current inability to allow end-to-end validation of the supply chain.
-This problem is especially pronounced for the ad inventory associated with misinformation domains.
+\Cref{tab:problematic:ads} compares the prevalence of misrepresentations in \ads files of \control and \misinfo{ranked} websites.
+We find a statistically significant difference in the number of errors present in \ads files from \control and \misinfo{ranked} websites ($\chi^2$-test; $p < .05$).
+We find that misinformation websites are more likely to contain higher rates of \ads misrepresentations that result in failed supply chain validation, even when controlling for website rank. \Cref{tab:problematic:sellers} compares the prevalence of misrepresentations in \sellers of AdXs that serve \misinfo{full} (344 AdXs) websites with the \sellers from AdXs that do not serve any of our \misinfo{full} websites (483 AdXs).
+Again, we see that the AdXs that engage with misinformation websites are significantly more likely to have misrepresentations in their \sellers that result in the inability to perform supply chain validation.
+Taken together, our results highlight the lack of compliance with \ads and \sellers standards and their current inability to allow end-to-end supply chain validation.
+This problem is especially pronounced for the ad inventory of misinformation publishers.